curriculagg/curricula/README.md

 ### Writing a Problem

-Problems are where the bulk of the content is located.
+Problems contain the bulk of the content.
-A full example can be found in [example/assignment/problem/hello_world/](example/assignment/problem/hello_world).
+An example can be found in [example/assignment/problem/hello_world/](example/assignment/problem/hello_world).
 Problems also use a schema for metadata.
 The `problem.json` file must include the following fields: